Italian Suppli al Telefono

 In a small bowl beat an egg, and place the bread crumbs in a plate, first roll the suppli in the egg (coating well) and then in the bread crumbs (well coated).

 In a medium pot heat the vegetable oil until it reaches the correct temperature.
-Fry them a couple at a time turning a few times until golden brown, make sure to keep the oil as close to 350F as possible or the Suppli will cook too quickly and the mozzarella will not become soft and stringy.
+Fry them a couple at a time turning a few times until golden brown, make sure to keep the oil at the stated temperature as much as possible or the Suppli will cook too quickly and the mozzarella will not become soft and stringy.
 Remove with a slotted spoon and place on plate covered with paper towels.
 Serve immediately.

 I don’t know how many of you know what Suppli is but I bet if I said Arancini or Rice Balls then you would have an idea.
 Well they are almost the same thing, but I am sure if I said that to a Roman or Sicilian I would definitely get an ear full.